Imagine you were asked to speak at an event. How would you prepare?

 Example: Fred brings together his sales team, marketing managers, customer service leaders, product designers, and distributors.
-These teams touch potential and current customers and can, therefore, affect the sale team's win rate.
+These teams touch potential and current customers and can, therefore, affect the sales team's win rate.

 Example: Fred's sales team maps the six sales process steps and jots down the actions they take within each stage.
-They also review the last 12 months of sales activity with respect to each step to better understand where they can improve their new sales process to meet their new goal.
+They also review the last 12 months of sales activity concerning each step to understand where they can improve their new sales process to meet their new goal.

 4. Map the buyer's journey.

 Next, take a look at your sales process from the customer's perspective.
 On the same document, jot down your customers' actions and reactions to your sales process.
-Keep your buyer personas handy while doing this to ensure your team stays customer-centric.
+Keep your buyer personas handy to ensure your team stays customer-centric.

-Example: Fred's sales team now maps the buyer's journey within their established sales process.
-By aligning these actions, the team is able to identify where their team is experiencing inefficiencies, what steps are working well, and where they need to improve to meet their goal.
+Example: Fred’s sales team now maps the buyer's journey within their established sales process.
+By aligning these actions, they can identify where their team is experiencing inefficiencies, what steps are working well, and where they need to improve to meet their goal.